realabdulkhaliq/Google-IT-Automation-with-Python/Introduction-to-Git-and-GitHub/Writing_a_Cover_Letter.md

 Awkward formality—Few people call people Sir or Madam nowadays, so you shouldn’t use these in your cover letter either.
 Also refrain from using “To whom it may concern” which sounds highly impersonal.
 If you don’t know the name of the hiring manager, use “Dear Hiring Team.”
 Likewise, consider using “Best regards” instead of “Sincerely” which sounds a little outdated.

 Misspelled words (especially those that sound the same but are spelled differently).
 For example, “affect” and “effect,” “then” and “than,” and “your” and “you’re.”

+Mismatched skills—Make sure you aren’t incorporating skills for the wrong job description in your cover letter.
+This happens with copying and pasting.